 Key issues in 1983: The Swan/McKinnon Report; Curriculum restructuring; Staffing.

 1984 – Evolution not Revolution

-The PDF contains extracts from Executive Restructuring in New South Wales High Schools
+The PDF includes extracts from Executive Restructuring in New South Wales High Schools

 1985 – The Educational Needs of Young People

-The PDF contains extracts from What do adolescents want from school? and Comments on the draft Pupil Welfare Policy
+The PDF includes extracts from What do adolescents want from school? and Comments on the draft Pupil Welfare Policy

 1986 – Growing Expectations of Schooling

-The PDF contains Key points from Dr Ken McKinnon’s speech at the 1986 Annual Conference
+The PDF includes Key points from Dr Ken McKinnon’s speech at the 1986 Annual Conference